justaszie/IMDB-Tableau/README.md

 ## 3. Preparing the Data

-**TODO: Mention somewhere what the data is about on a high level (movies with rankings)** **TODO: Maybe add links to 2 sources here?
-Since we will refer to them in the final dataset description (original source) **
+**TODO: Mention somewhere what the data is about on a high level (movies with rankings)**

 I went through the following steps to get the raw data ready for analysis in Tableau:
 1. Downloaded a dataset of the IMDB Top 250 movies from 1996 to 2021 [from Kaggle](https://www.kaggle.com/datasets/mustafacicek/imdb-top-250-lists-1996-2020)